liquity/dev/README.md

 When a liquidation hits the Stability Pool, it is known as an **offset**: the debt of the Trove is offset against the LUSD in the Pool.
 When **x** LUSD debt is offset, the debt is cancelled, and **x** LUSD in the Pool is burned.
 When the LUSD Stability Pool is greater than the debt of the Trove, all the Trove's debt is cancelled, and all its ETH is shared between depositors.
 This is a **pure offset**.

 It can happen that the LUSD in the Stability Pool is less than the debt of a Trove.
-In this case, the the whole Stability Pool will be used to offset a fraction of the Trove’s debt, and an equal fraction of the Trove’s ETH collateral will be assigned to Stability Providers.
+In this case, the whole Stability Pool will be used to offset a fraction of the Trove’s debt, and an equal fraction of the Trove’s ETH collateral will be assigned to Stability Providers.
 The remainder of the Trove’s debt and ETH gets redistributed to active Troves.
 This is a **mixed offset and redistribution**.

 Because the ETH collateral fraction matches the offset debt fraction, the effective ICR of the collateral and debt that is offset, is equal to the ICR of the Trove.
 So, for depositors, the ROI per liquidation depends only on the ICR of the liquidated Trove.